-Although there was no reportable exposure to students or staff while in school, parents should continue to monitor their own health and the health of their families for COVID-19 symptoms.
+Parents should continue to monitor their own health and the health of their families for COVID-19 symptoms.
 Children with COVID-19 generally have mild, cold-like symptoms, such as fever, runny nose, and cough.
 Vomiting and diarrhea have also been reported in some children.